 - Impressive views

-The tallest banana tree is the ‘grandchild’ of the first one we had – so it’s the 3rd generation and the 2 small banana trees in front are a dwarf variety of just around 6 months.
+The tallest banana tree is the ‘grandchild’ of the first one we had – so it’s the 3rd generation and the 2 small banana trees in front are a dwarf variety just 6 months old.
 (Since this photo was posted, both of these have given fruit and the next generation is now growing.)
-We have full ground cover, herbs, medicinal plants, vegetables, fruits and ornamental plants.
-This garden is one of the founders first designs and it demonstrates what can be achieved.
+We have fully covered the ground using herbs, medicinal plants, vegetables, fruits and ornamental plants.
+This garden is one of the founders first designs and demonstrates what can be achieved.

-If you want to know more about what kinf of vegetation we have on the land, you can see some in our herbarium.
-Please do not hesitate to help us classified all of them.
+If you would like to know more about what kind of vegetation we have on the land, you can check out our herbarium and please do not hesitate to help us classify them.